agoenergy/ptx-boa/md/info_intro.md

 Here is a list of tabs and what you can find there:

 - **Info:** (this is what you are currently reading) This tab contains general information on the app and the methodology behind it.
-- **Dashboard:** lets you compare the costs of producing different molecules and exporting them to different countries.
+- **Costs:** lets you compare the costs of producing different molecules and exporting them to different countries.
 - **Market scanning:** provides an overview of competing supply countries and potential demand countries you might want to export to.
 - **Input data:** shows the data that goes into the calculations and lets you modify it.
 - **Deep-dive countries:** For three countries (Argentina, Morocco and South Africa) this tab shows you input data and costs on a higher regional resolution.